 All the Related Party Transactions known up to the Responsible Person on the date of approval of the Policy, will be presented before the AC in its meeting held for adoption of this policy.
 The AC shall review and approve the transactions as per guidelines prescribed under this Policy.

-H. Periodical Review / Amendments of the Policy:
+I. Periodical Review / Amendments of the Policy

-The AC shall review this Policy once in 3 (three) years or any time earlier than the said period; and may recommend amendments, if any to this Policy from time to time as it deems appropriate.
+The AC shall periodically review this Policy and may recommend amendments to this Policy from time to time as it deems appropriate.

 - Details of all material transactions with related parties are to be disclosed quarterly along with the compliance report on corporate governance.

 - All Related Party Transactions shall be disclosed in the Company’s quarterly audited financial statements and Annual Report and applicable statutory filings.

 - With effect from April 1, 2022 All Related Party Transactions shall be submitted to the stock exchanges, in the format as specified by the Board from time to time, and publish the same on its website every six months within 15 days (Fifteen days) from the date of publication of its standalone and consolidated financial results: and w.e.f.
 April 1, 2023 all Related Party Transactions shall be submitted to the stock exchanges, in the format as specified by the Board from time to time, and publish the same on its website every six months on the same day of the date of publication of its standalone and consolidated financial results

 - The contract or arrangements entered into with the Related Parties shall be disclosed in the Board Report to the shareholders along with the justification for entering into such contract or arrangement.